Flow control and loops

 Examples

-There does not need to be anything returned from the expression
+There does not need to be anything returned from the expression, it could just modify data, make a figure, etc.

 if(log_transform) {